rreischke/OneCovariance/README.md

 conda activate cov20_env
 pip install .
 ```
 On some Linux servers you will have to install ``gxx_linux-64`` by hand and the installation will not work.
+This usually shows the following error message in the terminal:
+``
+gcc: fatal error: cannot execute 'cc1plus': execvp: No such file or directory
+``
 If this is the case just install it by typing
 ```shell
  conda install -c conda-forge gxx_linux-64
 ```